wevote/WeVoteServer/README_API_INSTALL.md

 Now, create a virtual environment within the project directory by typing:

     virtualenv newenv

+## Installing Python on Windows
+Install the Python 3.4 from package: https://www.python.org/downloads/ This allows you to run python3 and pip3.
+Note: Installing Python 3.6 ran into some issues with usaddress package from requirements.txt file.

+    $ pip3 install --user virtualenv
+    $ vim ~/.bash_profile

+Add the following to .bash_profile, save and quit:

+    alias virtualenv3='<Python Installation Directory, default is C:\Python3.4>/Scripts/virtualenv.exe'

+Update the current Terminal window to use the alias you just saved:

+    $ source ~/.bash_profile

+Create a place for the virtual environment to live on your hard drive.
+We recommend installing it outside of "PythonProjects" folder:

+    $ mkdir /Users/<YOUR NAME HERE>/PythonEnvironments/
+    $ cd /Users/<YOUR NAME HERE>/PythonEnvironments/
+    $ virtualenv3 WeVoteServer3.5

+Now activate this new virtual environment for WeVoteServer:

+    $ cd /Users/<YOUR NAME HERE>/PythonProjects/WeVoteServer/
+    $ source /Users/<YOUR NAME HERE>/PythonEnvironments/WeVoteServer3.5/bin/activate
+    $ export PATH="<Postgres Installation Path:default is C:\Program Files\Postgres>/<version-number>/bin:$PATH"

 ## Installing Postgres

 Install the latest version of Postgres for your machine (see instructions further down on this page as well):